Technology

 Ochoa started her career at a Toyota dealer in L.A. in the 1980s, and has had experience at several dealerships.
 In her view, many of them have historically had an attitude about the delivery characterized by “The 3 Cs”: “See the keys, see the car, see ya later,” she said.

-Lampkin and Sanchez explore
+and Sanchez

-the RC F’s mouse-like touch pad
+the RC F’s mouse-like touch pad |

 As technology became a bigger part of the user experience with cars, dealerships took a bit of a “trial and error” approach, said Ochoa.
 When customers would come back and ask about a feature, the dealers would start to educate them more.